-and Modern Direct Democracy (DD)
+Scottish Popular Sovereignty and Direct Democracy (DD)

 It is the right of every citizen to take part directly in the conduct of public affairs